 - 1. Bitches in season (BIS).
 The rules on Bitches in Season apply to both intact bitches and those bitches who have received an Ovary Sparing Spay (OSS) and who are in season. - a) BIS must compete in clean, dry, snugly-fitting panties specifically designed for the purpose of preventing/containing discharges.
 The interior of the panties must be lined with an absorbent pad.
 Panties with shoulder/harness straps are not allowed.
 BIS with dirty, wet, and/or overly loose panties will be dismissed from the ring and receive a non-qualifying score for that run.
-If the situation is rectified they may run in their next class. - b) BIS must be crated separately from other dogs in an isolated area.
+If the situation is rectified they may run in their next class. - b) BIS must be crated and exercised separately from other dogs in an isolated area.
 If possible, they must be securely crated in a vehicle.
-A "Bitch In Season" sign must be affixed to the crate or displayed close by the crating area. - c) Owners of BIS must inform the Trial Chair of their status as soon as possible; prior to the Event if known, or immediately if the BIS comes into season that day, so that run orders can be adjusted.
+A "Bitch In Season" sign must be affixed to the crate or displayed close by the crating area. - c) Owners of BIS must inform the Trial Chair of their status as soon as possible; prior to the Event if known, or immediately if the BIS comes into season that day, so that run orders can be adjusted. - d) Bitches who are in season at the start of an event are considered in season for the entire event. - e) Failure to inform the Trial committee of a BIS is grounds for an NQ for all runs the BIS is entered in on that Trial day. - f) BIS must wear their panties at all times when out of their crates except when being pottied.

-- d) Failure to inform the Trial committee of a BIS is grounds for an NQ for all runs the BIS is entered in on that Trial day.
-The BIS must be removed from Trial grounds for that day. - e) BIS must wear their panties at all times when out of their crates except when being pottied. - f) BIS must be pottied separately from the other dogs at the Trial. - g) BIS must be blinded separately from other dogs unless the owners of all the dogs who would be in the blind with the BIS agree to allow the BIS to blind with them (e.g. all other dogs are altered and not likely to be affected) - h) In most cases, the BIS is to be run last in each class.
+- g) BIS must be blinded separately from other dogs unless the owners of all the dogs who would be in the blind with the BIS agree to allow the BIS to blind with them (e.g. all other dogs are altered and not likely to be affected) - h) In most cases, the BIS is to be run last in each class.
 Clubs can make an exception to run a BIS prior to a Judge of Record dog depending on schedule and with the permission of all involved. - 2.
 Deaf dogs.
 Dogs with partial or complete hearing loss. - 3.
 Dogs with limited or partial vision.
 That includes dogs missing or blind in one eye as well as dogs with partial vision in one or both eyes. - 4.
 Dogs with physical differences.
 Dogs with physical differences (including tripods) are eligible to participate provided that the judge determines they display no signs of physical discomfort and can safely navigate the course.
 See the information on blindness below. - 5.
 Dogs with dye or paint.
 Dogs may be clipped, dyed, painted, or colored in any way except with obscene words/ shapes.
 Rhinestones or other glued items are not allowed. - 6.
 Hair ties.
 Hair ties may be used only to clear the hair from the dog's face enough for the dog to see.
 Ear and body ties/bands are not allowed.